 Why Single Events Matter More Now

-- If your adolescent dog gets spooked by fireworks during this window, they're significantly more likely to develop permanent noise phobia than if the same event happened at 4 months or 3 years
+- If your adolescent dog gets spooked by fireworks during this window, they are significantly more likely to develop permanent noise phobia than if the same event happened at 4 months or 3 years

-- A single negative encounter with another dog can create long-term reactivity that requires months of counter-conditioning to address
+- A single negative encounter with another dog can create long-term reactivity requiring months of systematic desensitization and counter-conditioning (DS/CC) to address

-- A painful vet visit can create handling aversion that takes months to undo and may require sedation for future veterinary care
+- A painful vet visit can create handling aversion that may require sedation for future veterinary care

 How Long It Lasts

-Fear periods typically last 2-3 weeks, though some dogs experience multiple waves throughout adolescence.
-The intensity varies by breed—protection breeds (German Shepherds, Rottweilers, Dobermans) and herding breeds (Border Collies, Australian Shepherds, Corgis) often have more pronounced fear periods because they're genetically selected for environmental alertness.
-This isn't a flaw in these breeds; it's the same trait that makes them excellent at their jobs.
-But it does mean you need to be more vigilant about exposure management during this window.
+Fear periods typically last 2 to 3 weeks, though some dogs experience multiple waves throughout adolescence.
+The intensity varies by breed.
+Protection breeds (German Shepherds, Rottweilers, Dobermans) and herding breeds (Border Collies, Australian Shepherds, Corgis) often have more pronounced fear periods because they are genetically selected for environmental alertness.
+This is not a flaw; it is the same trait that makes them excellent at their jobs.
+But it does mean you need to be more careful about exposure management during this window.

 When Does This End?
 A Timeline by Breed Size

 The honest answer depends on your dog's size.
 Physical maturity and neurological maturity follow different timelines, and both influence behavior.
-Knowing your dog's specific timeline prevents two common mistakes: giving up too early ("he's 14 months old and still crazy—something must be wrong") or missing genuine problems ("he's only 10 months, everything is just adolescence").
+Knowing your dog's specific timeline prevents two common mistakes: giving up too early ("he's 14 months old and still acting up -- something must be wrong") or dismissing genuine problems ("he's only 10 months, everything is just adolescence").

 | Breed Size | Adolescence Begins | Adolescence Ends | Brain Fully Mature |